andrillon/wanderIM/survey/README.md

 ## How-to

 Files are set to load and write to the same directory.
 The script should run locally on any machine if all files are kept in same root directory.

+See the R Script for more information about the processing of scales and data included in the raw and processed files.